gjtorikian/nak/README.md

         -d|--ignore «value»             comma-separated list of wildcard files to additionally ignore --ackmate                    output results in a format parseable by AckMate
 ```

+# Hotspots

+Right now there are two areas of the code that take the longest amount of time:

+* determining whether a file is binary or not (calls to `isBinaryFile` in _walkdir.js_)
+* assembling the final output in _finalizer_

+Everything else--from ignore rule creation to option parsing--takes an insignificant amount of time to process.

 # History